Instant Accessto State, County and Municipal Public Records

 The South Dakota Department of Corrections is the agency responsible for the management and administration of correctional institutions in the state.
-The adult Corrections system of four community work centers for minimum-security inmates and parolees, prison industries, three main adult facilities, and a prison annex.
-An interested person may contact any of the facilities or visit their official website for more information.
+The adult corrections system consists of four community work centers, three main adult facilities, and one prison annex.
+Interested persons may contact any of the facilities or use the prison lookup tool.

 South Dakota State Penitentiary